Friday, 2 March 2018

 -----

-The hard weather we're having on the Medway at the moment is mainly deep snow cover, freezing temperatures, chilling winds, puts pressure on a number of the birds here.
+The hard weather we're having on the Medway at the moment - mainly deep snow cover, freezing temperatures, chilling winds - puts pressure on a number of the birds here.
+At an individual level.

 Take food.
-Their preferred meals haven't migrated, but they're moving.
-Downwards. the colder the mud surface, the deeper the critters burrow.
-And the surface has been cold.
+Those Redshanks, their preferred meals haven't migrated, but they're moving - downwards. the colder the mud surface, the deeper the critters burrow.
+And the surface has been cold of late.
 Two nights ago, snow arrived during the low tide cycle.
 Usually snow on mud melts, but it was cold enough for the snow to form a thin sheet of ice over much of the estuary.
 The birds could not get at their food.
 Some could.
-Often the edges of a creek or tideway do not ice up; gravity plays a part in keeping water flowing, so the mud remains, well, muddy,and there is some feeding available.
+Often the edges of a creek or tideway do not ice up; gravity plays a part in keeping water flowing, so the mud remains, well, muddy ,and there is some feeding available.
 Squabbles ensue.
-Some birds chose to move.
+Some individual birds chose to move.
 They chose to try to escape starvation.

 Yesterday, the only birds sitting out on the more open flats were the Brent Geese and the Shelduck.
 The bigger waterbirds.
 They can play hunger games for a longer period than their smaller cousins, the ducks.
-These geese may not move for three or four days, the ducks might move after a couple, but never usually all of them while some feeding remains available.
+These geese may not move for three or four days of snow cover, the ducks might move after a couple, but never usually all of them so long as some feeding remains available.
 Weighing up when to go is a balancing act.

 ------

-Take Redshank.
-Like quite a few wader species, once they have chosen an estuary in their first winter, stick with it in future winters.
+Back to those Redshank.
+Like quite a few wader species, once they have chosen an estuary in their first winter, they then stick with their choice in future winters.
+Makes sense.
 They know it well.
 For most of the winter, they will not carry big food reserves.
-Carrying additional fuel means slower day-to-day flighting from ever-present predators.
-Better to be lean.
-And hope any poor feeding only lasts a short while, because they won't have the reserves to move a big distance without having an impact on their survival odds.
-If the extreme weather lasts too long, many will die.
+Carrying additional fuel outside of migratory periods means slower day-to-day flighting from ever-present predators.
+Much better to be a mean, lean, flighting machine and hope any poor feeding period only lasts a short while, because they won't have the reserves to make a big distance movement without having an impact on their survival odds.
+If the extreme weather lasts is long lasting, many will die.
 They run the risk.
 The strongest, the fittest, those that can hang on to a feeding spot, survive.

 -----

 Plovers on the move.
 Plovers rely more on eyesight to locate prey.
-The species that feed more in fields than mud flats, Lapwing and Golden Plover, have real problems with snow.
+The species that feed more in fields than mud flats, Lapwing and Golden Plover, have real problems with snow cover.
 They escape early.
-Haven't been in huge flocks, birds make the decision individually; twos, threes overflying aren't that exciting but add up the day total and the movement is seen.
+Haven't been in huge flocks here, birds are making the decision individually; twos, threes overflying aren't that exciting (but add up the local day total and the movement is clear).

-Similarly, the field-feeding thrushes, Fieldfare and Redwing, are escaping in a similar manner.
-Numbers break off from one gathering and wander.
-Garden birders are reporting one or two in the back yard one morning becoming a half-dozen later in the day, then a dozen, then two..
-Snow cover in south-east England is patchy, more are trying to avoid fleeing, but birds in the snow need to move.
+The field-feeding thrushes, Fieldfare and Redwing, are escaping in a similar manner.
+Numbers break off from one large-scale gathering and wander.
+Take how garden birders might report one or two in the back yard one morning becoming a half-dozen later in the day, then a dozen, then two..
+Snow cover in south-east England is patchy, many are trying to avoid costly flight, but some birds in the snow need to move.
 The total involved is fluid.

-Transfer that thought process to small calidrid waders and you begin to understand why inland patch workers are getting one or two Dunlin or an odd Knot.
-Some are choosing to make a short switch to another estuary (perhaps the Thames and Swale for Medway birds; our sister estuaries are that little bit different, with fewer sheltered waters that are freezing out from the shore), others chancing finding a new estuary by fleeing inland.
+Transfer that thought process to small calidrid waders and you begin to understand why inland patch workers are getting one or two Dunlin or an odd Knot flying by.
+Some are choosing to make a short switch to another estuary (perhaps the Thames and Swale for Medway birds; our sister estuaries are that little bit different, with fewer sheltered waters that are freezing out from the shore), not really a full-on escape movement between estuary complexes (we're all the Greater Thames around here) but others may chance finding an unfrozen estuary (remember, they may not have visited sites south of us before) by fleeing overland.

-The county avifaunas often refer to the largest movements in the worst winters, and we birders sometimes hope to see hundreds and thousands of birders racing past us, to experience the movement.
+The county avifaunas often refer to the largest movements in the worst winters, and we birders sometimes head out hoping to see hundreds and thousands of bird racing past us, to experience the escape movement.
 More likely we'll only pick up on a few dozen, or perhaps break three figures for a couple of species.
-Escape movements are nowhere near as predictable as obligate migration.
+Escape movements are nowhere near as predictable as viz mig during an obligate migration period.

 -----

 Some are waiting to see wildfowl on the move.
-Probably won't happen, because most will still choose to move at night.
+Probably won't get seen, because most will still choose to move at night, often overland.
 We'll see changes in day-to-day local totals.
-But these might be very short movements, flights to nearest open areas (these birds are now starting to respond to their obligate drives and wanting to move toward breeding areas) rather than huge jumps.
+But these might be very short movements, flights to nearest open areas rather than huge jumps.
+Now mix in the obligate.
+This time of year, some birds are starting to respond to their obligate drives and are wanting to start to move toward breeding areas.
 Looking at a satellite image for yesterday, it was clear that most of the low countries were free of snow.
+Feeding possible.
 We've only got so much thanks to the North Sea providing moisture.
-Is there any reason for any duck there to escape?
+Is there any reason for any duck there to want to 'escape'?
+Move further on when their urges are saying otherwise?
 It might be bloomin' cold, but if they can feed..

 -----

 Hang on, it's 07:30 already.
 Time to stop.
 Think I'll leave going out for an hour or so, tide's not until 10:00.
-Ooo, I can have a second breakfast, lucky ol' me (!)
+Ohhh, time enough for a second breakfast, lucky ol' me (!)

 No comments: